7 Simple Tips for a Sunset Hike at Saguaro National Park East

 Summertime temperatures in the Sonoran Desert can be fatally hot.
 So much so that even guided sunset hikes are not offered during the summer months.
 If you are keen on a guided sunset hike, plan to visit in spring.
 Currently, the sunset hikes are only offered in the Spring.
 And the spring is lovely because the desert wildflowers are in bloom, and they can be quite the sight!

 However, winter is a great time to do some desert hiking because our reptile friends, like the rattlesnake, are in brumation, a state like hibernation.
-This means that in the winter there is less chance of an encounter with a reptile friend like a rattlesnake while hiking the trails at Saguaro National Park East.
+This means that in the winter there is less chance of an encounter with a reptile friend like a rattlesnake while hiking the trails at Saguaro National Park.

 Please note, that Buddy and I have yet to see a snake while hiking on any trail in the Sonoran Desert.
 We have, however, encountered numerous snakes while walking around our Tucson neighborhood!
 All this to say, if you are worried about meeting a snake while hiking the desert trails, in my experience it less likely than finding one while trick-or-treating in our neighborhood!
 And on this hike the only wildlife was saw was the coyote crossing the street on the drive home!